Connect with us

 “The amount of levy so notified shall be paid in full by the owner/developer to the authority upon which the authority shall issue a compliance certificate.
 No construction works shall be commenced without this certificate,” said Mr Manduku.

+The authority has the power to de-register contractors who begin work without paying the levy.
 This means a developer of a Sh5 billion shopping mall will be required to pay Sh25 million to the NCA before he can embark on the construction project.

 The money will be used by NCA to establish a revolving fund that will see small contractors accessing loans of up to Sh5 million to finance their projects.